asci/asci/README.md

 Immer — for more readable and error prone code while writing reducers

-Tailwind CSS — for styling quicker
+Github Actions — for automations

 <!--
 **asci/asci** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.